wmcneil/bolt_documentation/wiki/SimulateProxy.md

 ## Examples

-### Implemention a custom interpolation for State property on Proxy side
+### Implement a custom interpolation for State property on Proxy side

 You could Lerp a locally stored value towards the one in the State.